 The Board followed up with CN and TC to determine what action would be implemented.

 TC was informed that as of 01 April 2004 CN had carried out inspections of all its timber bridges since the McBride accident On 20 April 2004 TC met with CN Bridges and Structures staff in Edmonton to review its indings from the inspections It was determined that routine maintenance work was required.

 CN revised its Standard Practice Circular on inspection of bridges and installed a computerized system for tracking and reviewing inspection reports TC prosecuted CN and in April 2005 CN pleaded guilty to failing to ensure that engineering work was done in accordance with sound engineering principles TC now believes that CN has an effective inspection and maintenance program in effect TC continues to monitor CN as part of its regular program, and considers this recommendation closed.

 Board Assessment of Response to R03-04 (11 October 2006)

 CN has established a new computerized system for tracking and reviewing inspection reports Transport Canada has audited CN and is satisfied that CN has effective inspection and maintenance programs to mitigate the risk, therefore the response to Recommendation R03-04 is reassessed as Fully Satisfactory.

-This file is assigned an Inactive status.
+This file is assigned Closed status.

 - Date modified: